-The restaurant took its name Trá Bán (White Strand in Gaelic) from the beautiful unspoiled beach which it overlooks, and stunning views of the Blackrock lighthouse dating from 1834 and the Clocháns on Innismurray Island can also be enjoyed from this first floor dining room.
+The restaurant took its name, Trá Bán (White Strand in Gaelic), from the beautiful unspoiled beach that it overlooks.
+Stunning views of the Blackrock lighthouse, dating from 1834, the Clocháns on Innismurray Island and Ben Bulben in the distance can also be enjoyed from this first floor dining room.

-With quality and freshness a priority, there is a commitment to using only the finest local ingredients and chef Cedric Roussilhe takes pride in listing his suppliers on the menu, among them the Sligo fishmonger John Flynn, who supplies fresh fish and shellfish; Dathi O’Dowd of Mullaghmore Sea Farm, supplier of fresh lobsters; Gerry Byrnes butchers, Cliffoney (beef and lamb), BD Foods (poultry) and Total Produce of Sligo (vegetables).
+With quality and freshness a priority, there is a commitment to using only the finest local ingredients and Anthony takes pride in listing his suppliers on the menu, among them the Sligo fishmonger John Flynn, who supplies fresh fish and shellfish; Dathi O’Dowd of Mullaghmore Sea Farm, supplier of fresh wild lobsters; Sherlocks of Tubbercurry butcher (beef and lamb), BD Foods (poultry), farmers’ markets, etc.

-There is no getting away from the seaside in this popular restaurant, as walls are adorned with seascapes and fish dishes abound on menus which are wide ranging and carefully crafted to combine quality with popular appeal.
+There is no getting away from the seaside in this busy restaurant, as walls are adorned with seascapes and fish dishes abound on menus that are wide ranging and carefully crafted to combine quality with popular appeal.

-Good versions of many dishes that have stood the test of time feature – fresh fish and seafood chowder, crab claws in garlic butter, anything on the steak menu, and reassuringly traditional desserts are all examples – but a favourite starter that indicates the chef’s more adventurous mindset is his famed speciality of Irish smoked salmon sushi style, which is stuffed with rice and crab meat, rolled in seaweed and served with tossed salad and lightly spiced wasabi sauce...
+Good versions of many dishes that have stood the test of time feature – fresh fish and seafood chowder, crab claws in garlic butter, anything on the steak menu and reassuringly traditional desserts are all examples – but a favourite starter that indicates the chef’s more adventurous mindset is his famed Taste of the Wild Atlantic Way speciality of pan-seared diver scallop, kattaffi prawn, Mullaghmore baby crab cake and Lissadell mussels with carrot and ginger purée.